progit/progit/az/04-git-server/01-chapter4.markdown

 ### The Git Protocol ###

 Next is the Git protocol.
 This is a special daemon that comes packaged with Git; it listens on a dedicated port (9418) that provides a service similar to the SSH protocol, but with absolutely no authentication.
-In order for a repository to be served over the Git protocol, you must create the `git-export-daemon-ok` file — the daemon won’t serve a repository without that file in it — but other than that there is no security.
+In order for a repository to be served over the Git protocol, you must create the `git-deamon-export-ok` file — the daemon won’t serve a repository without that file in it — but other than that there is no security.
 Either the Git repository is available for everyone to clone or it isn’t.
 This means that there is generally no pushing over this protocol.
 You can enable push access; but given the lack of authentication, if you turn on push access, anyone on the internet who finds your project’s URL could push to your project.
 Suffice it to say that this is rare.

 #### The Pros ####